Kwasi-Dankwa/serie-a-analytics/README.md

 # Prepare and Process PHASE
 -The dataset from kaggle was already cleaned and ranked so it fufilled integrety requirements.
 However, the columns and names of some csv files useds had to be renamed to adhere to standard naming conventions.

--Tools Used for Analysis: SQLWorkBench and Tableau
+-Tools Used for Analysis: SQLWorkBench, Tableau and Excel

 8 Datasets were used for the analysis:
 * league_table23_24